 - Category: News

-(Anderson, SC).
-Mauricio Weber was found guilty today of the murder of Patrice Jones in 2010.
-The Honorable Lawton McIntosh sentenced Weber to life in prison for Murder and 5 years for the Possession of a Weapon during the Commission of a Violent Crime.
+(Walhalla, SC).
+An Oconee County jury found 17 year-old Laquavius “Quay” Cleveland guilty today of Attempted Murder and weapons charges.
+The Honorable Alex Macaulay sentenced Cleveland to 22 years in prison on the Attempted Murder charge with 5 years consecutive on the Possession of a Weapon during the Commission of a Violent Crime charge.

 - Category: News